-- Personal illness or when attendance in school endangers the student's health or the health of others. - A serious illness or death in a student's immediate family necessitating absence from school. - A court order or an order by a government agency, including pre-induction physical examinations for service in the armed forces, mandating absence from school. - The observation of religious holidays, necessitating absence from school. - Conditions rendering attendance impossible or hazardous to student health or safety as determined by the Fayette County School System. - Registering to vote or voting in a public election, this shall not exceed one day. - A student whose parent or legal guardian is in military service in the armed forces of the United States or the National Guard, and such parent or legal guardian has been called to duty for or is on leave from overseas deployment to a combat zone or combat support posting, shall be granted excused absences, up to a maximum of five school days per school year, for the day or days missed from school to visit with his or her parent or legal guardian prior to such parent's or legal guardian's deployment or during such parent's or legal guardian's leave.
-A student whose parent is currently or previously served on active duty in the U.S. armed forces or in the Reserves or National Guard on extended active duty may be granted excused absences, up to a maximum of five school days per school year, not to exceed two school years to participate in military affairs sponsored events, provided the student provides documentation prior to the absence (O.C.G.A. § 20-2-692.1) - Any other absence not explicitly defined herein but deemed by the Fayette County Board of Education to have merit based on circumstances.
+- 1. Personal illness or when attendance in school endangers the student's health or the health of others. - 2.
+A serious illness or death in a student's immediate family necessitating absence from school. - 3.
+A court order or an order by a government agency, including pre-induction physical examinations for service in the armed forces, mandating absence from school. - 4.
+The observation of religious holidays, necessitating absence from school. - 5.
+Conditions rendering attendance impossible or hazardous to student health or safety as determined by the Fayette County School System. - 6.
+Registering to vote or voting in a public election, not to exceed one (1) day.

+- 7. A student whose parent/legal guardian is in military service in the armed forces of the United States or the National Guard, and such parent/legal guardian has been called to duty for or is on leave from overseas deployment to a combat zone or combat support posting, shall be granted excused absences, up to a maximum of five school days per school year, for the day or days missed from school to visit with his or her parent/legal guardian prior to such parent's/legal guardian's leave.
+A student whose parent/legal guardian is currently or previously served on active duty in the U. S. armed forces or in the Reserves or National Guard on extended active duty may be granted excused absences, up to a maximum of five school days per school year, not to exceed two (2) school years to participate in military affairs sponsored events, provided the student provides documentation prior to the absence.
+(O.C.G.A. § 20-2-692.1) - 8.
+Any other absence not explicitly defined herein but deemed by the Fayette County Board of Education to have merit based on circumstances.